Machine Learning Mutation-Acyclicity of Quivers: Introduction

-On the other hand, this recurrent nature is the main obstacle to understanding quiver mutations.
-While a once-mutated quiver may be easily recognized from the original, it is generally very difficult to determine whether one quiver can be obtained from another via consecutive mutations.
-In fact, deciding whether a quiver can be mutated to a quiver that has exactly $k$ arrows between any 2 vertices is an NP-hard problem \cite{Soukup2023Complex}.
-After several mutations, the resulting quiver may look completely different from the original.
-Moreover, it is often possible to obtain infinitely many distinct quivers from a single quiver through mutations.

-When a quiver is obtained from another via successive mutations, we say that the two quivers are {\em mutation-equivalent}.
-In the theory of cluster algebras and related topics, it is crucial to know whether a quiver is mutation-equivalent to a quiver that has no oriented cycles, called an {\em acyclic} quiver.
+When a quiver is obtained from another via successive mutations, we say the two quivers are {\em mutation-equivalent}.
+In the theory of cluster algebras and related topics, it is crucial to know whether a quiver is mutation-equivalent to a quiver with no oriented cycles, called an {\em acyclic} quiver.
 When a quiver is mutation-equivalent to an acyclic quiver, it is ``in control,'' and we understand relatively well the constructions based on such a quiver from various tools coming from representation theory and combinatorics.
 Otherwise, it is ``out of control,'' and our understanding of the related structures is limited.
 Thus, knowing whether a quiver is mutation-equivalent to an acyclic quiver is often a question with a highly consequential answer.

-However, even for this problem of determining {\em mutation-acyclicity} -- let alone general mutation equivalence -- we currently lack any practical methods or algorithms.
+However, even for the problem of determining {\em mutation-acyclicity}---let alone general mutation equivalence---we currently lack practical methods or algorithms when the number of vertices is greater than 3.
 With the advent of new approaches from the ML framework, we investigate in this paper whether ML can assist in addressing this problem.
 After generating datasets from mutations of quivers, we apply ML tools to this problem from both supervised and unsupervised learning.
 More precisely, we apply neural networks (NNs), support vector machines (SVMs), and principal component analysis (PCA).
-This extends work from \cite{Bao:2020nbi,Dechant:2022ccf,Cheung:2022itk} where NNs were first applied to differentiate mutation classes and their representations, now in this work with a focus on the mutation-acyclicity property.
+This extends work from \cite{Bao:2020nbi, Cheung:2022itk, Dechant:2022ccf} where NNs were first applied to differentiate mutation classes and their representations, now in this work with a focus on the mutation-acyclicity property.